chika-games/RPG-Maker-Specifications/src/external/types.md

 When present within a tag of an Lcf file, the string's length will not be present.
 Instead, the tag's size field should be used as the string's length.
 This further cuts down on the overall size of Lcf files.

+When present within a text file, this type is simply a sequence of characters with no explicit length.

 **Note:** Strings have no standard encoding, and it is the runtime's duty to determine an appropriate encoding.
 This is typically based on the operating system's current locale.
 (Japanese games will typically use [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS).)

+This is likely due to RM2k/3 originally being a Japanese-only engine; Shift_JIS was assumed to be the encoding of choice.
+This has resulted in various different encodings being used across RM2k/3 games, although UTF-8 has become dominant for modern games, and the engine did get an official English port over a decade after release.

 | Field  | Type         | Description                             |
 |:-------|:-------------|:----------------------------------------|